-Ireland: GDP growth records best reading in Euro area in the fourth quarter
+Ireland: GDP growth improves in the third quarter

-On an annual basis, economic growth gathered pace, accelerating to 13.5% in Q4, following the previous quarter’s 10.9% expansion.
-Q4’s reading marked the best result since Q4 2021.
+On an annual basis, economic growth moderated to 10.9% in Q3, from the previous quarter’s 12.4% increase.
+Q3’s reading marked the slowest growth since Q3 2021.

-Growth is expected to slow in the coming quarters.
-In Q1, most of our panelists expect the economy to contract, while in the following quarters growth is not expected to reach the highs seen in 2022.
+The better-than-expected GDP reading led several of our panelists to upgrade their forecast for growth in 2022.
+However, growth is expected to slow in the coming quarters, with all of our panelists penciling in a contraction in Q4 and lower growth rates in 2023 compared to 2022 so far.
 Although multinational balance sheet movements will continue to distort GDP readings and make them volatile, the non-multinational sector is already showing signs of slowing under the weight of rising interest rates and elevated inflation.